Dewsbury: Sport

-Dewsbury Rams, formerly Dewsbury R.L.F.C., play in rugby league's Championship.
-They are based at Crown Flatt, on Owl Lane, towards Ossett, on the site of the old Savile & Shaw Cross Colliery.
-Shaw Cross Sharks is an amateur Rugby League club.
-The club was founded in 1947 and has produced several players into the professional game, including Mike Stephenson, Nigel Stephenson and David Ward.
-They operate from Shaw Cross Club for Young People and play their home fixtures at the adjacent Paul Lee Hinchcliffe Memorial Playing Fields.
+Dewsbury Rams, formerly Dewsbury R.L.F.C., plays in rugby league's Betfred League One; it is based at Crown Flatt.
+Shaw Cross Sharks is an amateur Rugby League club, founded in 1947; it has produced several players into the professional game, including Mike Stephenson, Nigel Stephenson and David Ward.
+It operates from Shaw Cross Club for Young People and play their home fixtures at the adjacent Paul Lee Hinchcliffe Memorial Playing Fields.

 The open age first team is the National Conference League.
 Dewsbury Celtic play in National League 3; their ground is on the west side of the town, in Crow Nest Park.
 The club's headquarters are at the Dewsbury Irish National Club on Park Parade.
 Dewsbury is also the home of Dewsbury Rangers Football Club.
 With over 300 members from the ages of six through to the old boys' teams, it is one of the largest in the area.

 Culture

 Dewsbury Museum was located within the mansion house in Crow Nest Park, before it closed to the public in November 2016.
 Nearby attractions include the National Coal Mining Museum for England, located in Overton, Wakefield.

 Dewsbury Town Hall contains a 700-seater concert hall and regularly hosts concerts, exhibitions, live music, cabaret evenings and weddings.

 The town also has an annual event called Spirit, a street theatre show every winter which takes place in the town centre.

-2018 comedy film Destination: Dewsbury was filmed and part set in the town.
+The comedy film Destination: Dewsbury was filmed and partly set in the town.
 The production was shot in 2016 and premiered at the 2018 Beverly Hills Film Festival.

+Local media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+Dewsbury's local radio stations are BBC Radio Leeds on 92.4 FM, Heart Yorkshire on 106.2 FM, Capital Yorkshire on 105.6 FM, Greatest Hits Radio Yorkshire on 96.3 FM, Hits Radio West Yorkshire on 102.5 FM, and Branch Radio, a community based radio station that broadcast from the town on 101.8 FM.

+The Dewsbury Reporter is the town's local weekly newspaper.

 Education

-Dewsbury had two grammar schools – Wheelwright Grammar School for Boys and, further up the hill, Wheelwright Grammar School for Girls.
+Dewsbury had two grammar schools: Wheelwright Grammar School for Boys and Wheelwright Grammar School for Girls further up the hill.
 The 1970s education reforms converted these two establishments to high schools and they were renamed Dewsbury College and Birkdale High School.
 Dewsbury College was merged with Huddersfield Technical College to become part of Kirklees College in 2008, and is now known by that name.

 Birkdale High School closed in July 2011.
 In the 2005 School League Tables, Dewsbury's Eastborough Junior, Infants and Nursery schools were reported to have the most consistently improved results over the past four years.
 However, the headteacher of the school, Nicola Roth, has been highly critical of School League Tables in the UK, and has been reported to have said, "It would be better if league tables did not exist".